Screening for STDs/STIs

 What are the main sexually transmitted infections (STIs)?

-There are a wide variety of STIs/STDs with different characteristics and symptomatology.
-Among the most common are
+There is a wide variety of STIs/STDs with different characteristics and symptoms.
+Among the most common are:

-Among these diseases, some are relatively minor but can still lead to complications, including maternal-fetal transmission with damage to the newborn in the event of pregnancy, while others are more serious, as in the case of AIDS or hepatitis B. It is also important to note that all STIs weaken the mucous membranes and considerably increase the risk of contamination by the AIDS virus.
+Among these diseases, some are relatively minor but can lead to complications, including mother to child transmission with risks to the newborn during pregnancy, while others are more serious, such as AIDS or Hepatitis B. It is also important to note that all STIs weaken the mucous membranes and significantly increase the risk of HIV transmission.

 How do STI tests work?